DETAILED ACTION

 Claim 14.

-Brothers discloses an operation method of an electronic device, comprising (Para [0051] “an electronic device 500 that includes one or more integrated circuits (chips) forming a system” teaches electronic device):
+Brothers discloses an operation method of an electronic device, comprising (Para [0051] “an electronic device 500 that includes one or more integrated circuits (chips) forming a system” teaches an electronic device):

 transforming a weight kernel to the Winograd domain (Para [0026] “each IDP unit reads and transforms a single input feature map, but 16 different transformed weight kernels are applied to each input map, one kernel per output feature map.
 The IDP unit transforms the 16 patches of input data into, for example, the Winograd domain” teaches a weight kernels transform to the Winograd domain);

 creating a plurality of feature value groups by grouping feature values at same coordinates in a plurality of channels of the transformed input feature map (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
-In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results…each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle” and Para [0034] “parallelizing in the input channel dimension by having multiple IDPs each operate on different input maps in parallel (for example, eight input maps fed into the each MAU after reordering in the RAU), it is also possible and advantageous to parallelize in the output channel dimension” teaches grouping eight different input feature maps (corresponds to feature values) to same channel);
+In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results…each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle” and Para [0034] “parallelizing in the input channel dimension by having multiple IDPs each operate on different input maps in parallel (for example, eight input maps fed into the each MAU after reordering in the RAU), it is also possible and advantageous to parallelize in the output channel dimension” teaches grouping eight different input feature maps (corresponds to feature values) to a same channel);

 creating a plurality of weight value groups by grouping weight values at same coordinates in a plurality of channels of the transformed weight kernel (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
-In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results…each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle” and Para [0034] “parallelizing in the input channel dimension by having multiple IDPs each operate on different input maps in parallel (for example, eight input maps fed into the each MAU after reordering in the RAU), it is also possible and advantageous to parallelize in the output channel dimension” teaches grouping eight different set of eight weights values to same channel);
+In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results…each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle” and Para [0034] “parallelizing in the input channel dimension by having multiple IDPs each operate on different input maps in parallel (for example, eight input maps fed into the each MAU after reordering in the RAU), it is also possible and advantageous to parallelize in the output channel dimension” teaches grouping eight different set of eight weights values to a same channel);

 outputting a MAC operation value by performing, a MAC operation, for the plurality of feature value groups with the plurality of weight value groups, respectively ((Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
-In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results” teaches outputting a multiply-accumulate units performing operation using a feature values and weight value of eight sets);
+In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results” teaches outputting a multiply-accumulate unit performing an operation using a feature value and weight value of eight sets);

 generating a transformed output feature map by collecting MAC operation results according to the outputting of the output MAC operation value (Para [0025] “The eight results are all added into 1-of-16 accumulator registers maintained by the IDP unit, each corresponding to one of the 16 elements of the output patch being computed by the MAU.
 Each of the 16 MAUs compute a different one of the 16 output patches being computed in parallel” and Para [0026] “16 output patches are processed in parallel to generate a portion of one output feature map” teaches generating a transformed output feature map by collecting 16 output of the multiply-accumulate units (MAU) operation value);